-Trading bitcoin derivatives means that you’ll be speculating on the current market value of bitcoin with financial derivatives like spread bets and CFDs.
+Trading bitcoin derivatives means that you’ll be speculating on the current market value of bitcoin with financial derivatives like CFDs.
 You won’t take ownership of any bitcoins, and they won’t be added to the balance of your bitcoin wallet if you have one.

 However, trading derivatives is one of the main ways that people get exposure to the bitcoin market price.
 They can go long and speculate on the price rising, but they can also go short and speculate on the market value of bitcoin falling.